graninas/hierarchical-free-monads-the-most-developed-approach-in-haskell/README.md

 It became clear to me that there was the Boötes Void, The Great Nothing, the knowingly unlearnt lesson in the Haskell world.
 A terra incognita the community was ignoring completely.
 I'm not sure if it was a willful blindness or just a high focus on the more interesting academic stuff, but there was a stone, there was a mountain, and there was no person who could call himself Sisyphus.

 And I rolled up my sleeves.
-It was 2015 when I started my research of Software Engineering in Haskell, and in 2016 I wrote the first line for my future book ["Functional Design and Architecture"](https://leanpub.com/functional-design-and-architecture).
+It was 2015 when I started my research of Software Engineering in Haskell, and in 2016 I wrote the first line for my future book [Functional Design and Architecture](https://graninas.com/functional-design-and-architecture-book/).
 A long path of reinventing engineery things in the FP setting was waiting for me ahead...
 To be honest, this wasn't an easy path because I placed myself into the opposition to the main dogmas of the community.
 It's not only the idea of having practices, patterns, methodologies and approaches was ["too simple"](https://www.simplehaskell.org/), ["juniorish"](https://www.parsonsmatt.org/2019/12/26/write_junior_code.html) and ["boring"](https://www.snoyman.com/blog/2019/11/boring-haskell-manifesto), but the very tool I found to achieve this - Free monads - has been already diminished and dogmated.
 I had to fight with the myths spread by influential articles from respected folks.
 But it was a pure luck for me because I managed to see what all others couldn't.

 This is how I developed a methodology I call FDD, "Functional Declarative Design".
 I took the raw idea of Free Monads and showed how it's suitable for Software Design in Haskell.
 I found a way to work with Free monads easily without going too deep into theoretical concepts.
 I invented an approach I call Hierarchical Free Monads which is much better than other approaches in Haskell.
-I wrote a whole [book](https://leanpub.com/functional-design-and-architecture) about it, gave many [talks](https://graninas.com/talks-eng/) and proved Free Monads are fast, reliable, simple and expressive.
+I wrote a whole [book](https://graninas.com/functional-design-and-architecture-book/) about it, gave many [talks](https://graninas.com/talks-eng/) and proved Free Monads are fast, reliable, simple and expressive.
 I created several useful frameworks and technologies with Hierarchical Free Monads.
 I successfully tested this approach in production, many times.

 And today I can say: Hierarchical Free Monads is the most developed, documented and rewarding approach in Haskell nowadays.